scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

     ```

 ### Example 2 - MATCH TCP Port and DROP
-In this example we will block iPerf3 traffic sourced from *endpoint-1* (client) to  *endpoint-2* (server). iPERF3 will utilize TPC port 5201 for the data flow.
+In this example we will block iPerf3 traffic sourced from *endpoint-1* (client) to  *endpoint-2* (server). iPerf3 will utilize TPC port 5201 for the data flow.
-We will update the ACL on interface *Ethernet 32* interface of *leaf-1* and utilize the same table *EP1_DROP*
+Utilizing the same table *EP1_DROP* we will update the ACL rule set on interface *Ethernet 32* on *leaf-1*

 1. SSH to *endpoint-2*
-2. Start the iPerf3 Server Process
+2. Start the iPerf3 server process
    ```
    iperf3 -s
    ```